 You’ll need to provide evidence of these losses.
 If your car needs costly repairs, be ready to show a written estimate for repairs.

 If you missed work due to the accident and are trying to recover lost wages or future earning potential, be prepared to provide copies of pay stubs, tax returns, work schedules, and possibly letters from your employer.

-Call Clark Law If You’ve Been In a Car Accident in Tampa Bay
+Call the Car Accident Lawyers at Clark Law If You’ve Been In a Car Accident in Tampa Bay

 If you or someone you love has been involved in an auto accident, call us at (855) 680-4911 or schedule a free consultation.
 At Clark Law, we have experienced attorneys who regularly represent clients involved in motor vehicle accidents, and we can help you determine the best next step.